 Brian Center Hlth & Retirement is one of just a few available facilities in Clayton, North Carolina.
 This proved to be a solid facility, with an overall grade of C. This nursing home has a few things working in its favor.
-One of the major highlights of this facility's report card is its stellar inspection score, which you can find in the next section.
+One of the highlights of this facility's report card is its impressive inspection score, which you can find in the next section.

 Brian Center Hlth & Retirement